Skip to main content

 D: He began his filmmaking career with agitational shorts that reflected the radical political mood of the mid-late 1960s.

 NA: At the time, the U.S. was pouring Marshall money into the arts and culture in Berlin as a low-cost, low-risk soft power against Soviet influence.
 The film school that Farocki went to, the German Film and Television Academy Berlin (DFFB), was founded in this context.
-He was part of the inaugural class, including important future filmmakers like Helke Sanders, Helma Sanders-Brahms, Wolfgang Peterson, Holger Meins, Skip Norman, and Hartmut Bitomsky.
+He was part of the inaugural class, including important future filmmakers like Helke Sanders, Helma Sanders-Brahms, Wolfgang Petersen, Holger Meins, Skip Norman, and Hartmut Bitomsky.

 This was when the famous demonstration against the visit of the Shah of Iran to Berlin took place; it was the beginning of the RAF, the Vietnam War protests, etc. Farocki made a series of agitprop films like How to Make a Molotov Cocktail (1968) and Their Newspapers (1968), often in collaboration with classmates.
 When his partner gave birth to their twins, who were born prematurely and required a lot of care, he started to look for a more stable source of livelihood.
 The Inextinguishable Fire (1969) is his last overtly agitational film.